A607 road: Leicester to Grantham

 The road begins in Leicester on the A594 inner ring road from the Burleys Flyover intersection, near Thames Tower, as Belgrave Gate.
 The section of road was the A46, and also the A6.
 At Belgrave Circle (a grade separated junction – the Belgrave Flyover) it meets Abbey Park Road (B5327) north of the Murco Petroleum Ltd Flyover Filling Station and Leicester College's Abbey Park Campus at Painter Street, with the college's Technology and Engineering Centre to the east, next to the Bridle Lane Tavern.
 North of Belgrave Circle is Belgrave Road A.K.A the Golden Mile in Belgrave, Leicester, a notable road known for hosting the largest Diwali celebrations outside of India and for its large concentration of jewellers, restaurants and sari shops.
 The origin of the name of this stretch of the A607 is attributed to the many shops selling gold jewellery, said to be the largest selection outside India.
+The Road sells the most Gold in all of Europe.

 At the end of this stretch of road Loughborough Road leaves to the left, which was the former A6.
-The road now becomes Melton Road and meets the former A6030 at crossroads.
+The road now becomes Melton Road and meets the former A6030 at a crossroads.
 On the corner of Sandringham Avenue there is the BP Sandringham Service Station on the left, and from here the road becomes a dual-carriageway.
 There is a roundabout with the Owl & Pussycat on the left.
 In Rushey Mead it passes Rushey Mead Academy on the right, and meets the A563 Leicester outer ring road (Troon Way) at the crossroads.
 The former site of the GE Lighting factory (closed in 2007 and originally British Thomson-Houston, then AEI), now occupied by a large Sainsbury’s supermarket is on the right.